greenonline/TRS80Taipan/Misc/MAME on Mac.md

-# Getting MAME running on Mac
+# Getting a Macintosh SE running in MAME running on macOS

 ## Quick Start